patarleth/tab-completion-json-config/README.md

 4.a tab-completion-sample-functions.sh has a complete example with docs
 5. source your functions file and tab-completion-lib.sh

-### REMEMBER you don't run the script.
-You source the functions into your existing shell like so
+### REMEMBER - you don't run the script, you source it.

+The functions need to be available in your existing shell, so you _source_ the file

 source tab-completion-sample-functions.sh

+yay(?)

 ### feel free to combine together as many functions in the JSON file as you like.